karet-org/karet-docs/guide/getting-started.md

 # Getting started

-Run the full Karet stack on your machine in under five minutes.
+Run the full Karet stack on your machine.

 ::: tip Just want to self-host?
 This guide builds from source so you can poke at the code.
 If you